ksandom/handWavey/README.md

 ### MacOS

-This is theoretically possible, but has not been tested.
+This is theoretically possible, but has not been tested. **There are [known challenges](https://github.com/ksandom/handWavey/issues/1#issuecomment-1092271612)**.

 1. Satisfy the [requirements](#Requirements).
 1. Copy libraries from the LeapMotion SDK to lib.